 Patrol Officer Fisher

-Patrol Officer Patrick Fisher was hired by Nether Providence Police in 2008.
+Patrol Officer Patrick Fisher was hired by Nether Providence Township in 2008.
 He is a graduate of Pocono Mountain High School in Monroe County, PA and West Chester University.
-After graduating from the Montgomery County Municipal Police Academy in 2005, where he was the valedictorian of his academy class, he has worked for Tinicum Township Police Department, Limerick Township Police Department and Morton Police Department.
+Officer Fisher graduated from the Montgomery County Municipal Police Academy in 2005, where he was the valedictorian of his academy class.
+Officer Fisher was previously employed by Tinicum Township Police Department, Limerick Township Police Department and Morton Borough Police Department.
 Officer Fisher has received training in Criminal Interdiction, DUI Enforcement, Crisis Intervention, and Traffic Crash Investigation.
 Officer Fisher is also a member of the Central Delco Tactical Response Team.

 Patrol Officer Irey

 Patrol Officer James Irey began his law enforcement career in 1997 as a Corrections Officer at the Delaware County Prison.
 Officer Irey graduated from the Delaware County Municipal Police Academy in 2000 before becoming a Patrol Officer with the Chester Township Police Department.
 Officer Irey then joined the Nether Providence Township Police Department in 2005.